stat133-sp19/hw-stat133-yangluanne/binomial/README.md

 Binomial03
 ==========

-The goal of the `"Binomial03"` package is to provide functions for calculating the properties of the binomial random variable, including:
+The goal of the `"binomial"` package is to provide functions for calculating the properties of the binomial random variable, including:
 - `bin_variable()` creates a binomial variable when given `n` trials and `p` probability

 -   `bin_probability()` calculates the probability of getting `k` successes out of `n` trials with a probability `p`